Robotics-BUT/BPC-PRP/src/4_others/text/8_multithreading.md

 }
 ```

-Note: Arguments are passed by value by default.
-To pass references, use std::ref().

 ### Detaching Threads
  - `t.detach()` makes the thread run independently; the main thread does not wait for it.
  - Use with caution: A detached thread can lead to tricky bugs if you rely on shared data in it.